 Practical Case: Offline Assistant for Field Engineers

-Task: mobile app for maintenance engineers of industrial equipment.
-Assistant works offline (no internet at sites), answers questions about maintenance procedures and helps diagnose malfunctions.
+Task: mobile app for engineers servicing industrial equipment.
+The assistant works offline (no internet at sites), answers questions about regulations, and helps diagnose faults.

 Base model: Phi-3-mini-128k-instruct (3.8B, 128K context needed for long technical manuals).

-Dataset: 1400 pairs (documentation fragment / engineer question → answer with procedure number and steps).
+Dataset: 1400 pairs (documentation snippet / engineer question -> answer with regulation number and steps).

 - Model after GGUF Q4_K_M: 2.1 GB, 9 tok/s on smartphone CPU (Snapdragon 8 Gen 3)